0foo/study_notes/rhcsa-summary/topics/containers.md

     * `-p 8000:8080` : open a port to local host
     * mount a local directory in container with `-v`
         * `-v <source dir>:<dest dir inside container>:Z`
+        * note: the contents of source dir will be mounted inside of the dest dir
         * NEED THE Z for selinux to add the context to the source dir
         * mount directory(persistent storage) inside of container